Asian elephants - threats

 In Asian elephants, only males carry tusks and therefore poaching is aimed exclusively at males.
 Selective removal of tuskers for their ivory may lead to an increase in the proportion of tuskless males in the population.

 Unfortunately, crude capture methods have led to a high mortality level.
-Efforts are being made not only to improve safety but also to encourage captive breeding rather than taking from the wild.
-With nearly 30% of the remaining Asian elephants in captivity, attention needs to be paid to improved care and, where appropriate, reintroduction of individuals into the wild.
+Efforts are being made not only to improve methods but also to encourage captive breeding rather than taking from the wild.